MichiganTechResearchInstitute/CarbonDataExplorer/README.md

 * [flux-client](https://github.com/arthur-e/flux-python-api)

-Each submodule has its own `README.md` that provides details on installation and deployment, but this `setup.sh` script acts as a standalone installer for the entire package, all submodules included.
+Each submodule has its own `README.md` that provides details on installation and deployment, but ignore those; this `setup.sh` script acts as a standalone installer for the entire package, all submodules included.

 ### Configure Apache